 Photo 194: Oak forest.
-Source: YPEF Portugal • Stone Pine forests
+Source: YPEF Portugal

 Photo 195: Stone Pine forest.
+Source: YPEF Portugal

+• Stone Pine forests

-Source: YPEF Portugal • Sweet Chestnut forests Pinus pinea forests are natural or artificial stands.
+Pinus pinea forests are natural or artificial stands.
 They were traditionally used for wood, resin, and seed (pinion) production.
 Common along the Southern coast where we can find the highest percentage of contiguous stands (62% of the total area).
-In this area is produced 50% of the total pinecone.
+In this area is produced 50% of the total pinecone^[10].
 The vegetation under forest cover, rich in endemic and rare species, is an important source of biodiversity.
-For the above reasons coastal stone pine forest is considered a priority habitat and is included in the Natura 2000 Network.
-Castanea sativa forests used for timber production are called 'Castinçais', while forests used for chestnut production are called 'Soutos'.
-These forests provide high quality wood (for carpentry, joinery and furniture) and also a large quantity of chestnut (for human consumption or animal breeding) contributing to the increased diversity in the composition and structure of forest stands.
-Chestnut is the main dry fruit produced in Portugal and holds the 3rd place in chestnut production in Europe with an average production of 30.000 tons.
+For the above reasons coastal stone pine forest is considered a priority habitat an in the Natura 2000 Network^[11].

-Photos 196-197: Sweet chestnut stand.
-Source: YPEF Portugal • Riparian forests
+Photo 196: Sweet chestnut stand.
+Source: YPEF Portugal